devonjones/openforge-tutorials/sets/curved.md

 If you are interested in the missing tiles happening, [Patrons](https://www.patreon.com/masterworktools) can [vote](http://openforge.masterwork-tools.com/) on new tiles.

+## Dungeon Stone

+A 2.0 dungeon stone curved set has not yet been released, but there are 1.0 tiles

+* [https://www.thingiverse.com/thing:251178](Curved) Set has backside curves that can be glued on if you like to make square tiles

 ## Tudor

 We've been unable to find examples of curved walls in a Tudor style, so we've never implemented sets for this.
 If you are interested in these happening, [Patrons](https://www.patreon.com/masterworktools) can [vote](http://openforge.masterwork-tools.com/) on new tiles.